List of Accredited Transplant Nephrology Fellowship Programs

 Albert Einstein Medical Center

 The transplant program at Einstein Medical Center Philadelphia has been in continuous existence since 1964.
-Hospital is situated in the city limits and serves predominantly inner-city population.
-Has robust referral pattern from the Tri-state region.
-Has on-site HLA laboratory and opportunities for clinical and basic research.
-Transplant nephrology fellowship was established in 2011.
-Program in accredited by the AST Transplant Nephrology Fellowship Training Accreditation Program, LLC.
-Hospital performs Kidney, Pancreas and Liver transplants.
+The hospital is situated in the city limits and serves predominantly the inner-city population.
+It has a robust referral pattern from the Tri-state region, an on-site HLA laboratory, and opportunities for clinical and basic research.
+The transplant nephrology fellowship was established in 2011.
+The hospital performs Kidney, Pancreas and Liver transplants.
 Transplant fellows will see transplant patients in the inpatient and outpatient settings.
-Will be responsible for kidney recipient evaluations, participation in listing meetings.
-In addition will be involved in living donor evaluation and will participate in living donor meetings.
+Fellows will be responsible for kidney recipient evaluations, participation in listing meetings, living donor evaluation, and will participate in living donor meetings.